suffolklibraries/lgc/content/collections/events/mindful-breath.md

 ---
 id: a096dd8f-9f02-4fc3-a054-773cda39f2a1
 blueprint: events
-title: 'Mindfulness and Breathwork Session'
+title: 'Mindfulness and Breathwork Session for Stress Reduction'
 event_categories:
   - community
   - activity